Keyboard shortcuts

 The coalition layer does not provide:

-- Cross-Group atomicity inside a citizen.
+• Cross-Group atomicity inside a member.
 Rejected by builder for lattices and by each organism’s own design for standalone organisms.
 Two organisms commit independently and subscribe to each other’s public surfaces.

-- Cross-citizen atomicity inside a coalition.
+• Cross-member atomicity inside a coalition.
 Rejected by this blueprint.
-Two citizens in the same coalition commit independently and a confluence subscribes to both.
+Two members in the same coalition commit independently and a composite organism subscribes to both.

-- Multi-confluence atomicity.
+• Multi-organism atomicity.
 Rejected by this blueprint.
-Two confluences referenced by the same coalition each commit to their own Group; integrators that need joint commits join by key.
+Two composite organisms referenced by the same coalition each commit to their own Group; integrators that need joint commits join by key.

 The rejection is load-bearing at every rung.
 Admitting one atomicity primitive at any rung forces every rung below to carry it, collapsing the trust and operational boundaries the rungs were designed to isolate.